 The list includes more items.

-In exports and imports, the portal and procedure remain similar for the generation of an e-way bill.
+In the export of imported goods under GST, the portal and procedure remain similar for the generation of an e-way bill.

-But there are some points that shall be kept in mind while furnishing the details in an e-way bill in case of import and exports.
+But there are some points that shall be kept in mind while furnishing the details in an e-way bill in case of GST on imports and exports.

 |Particulars in the e-way bill||In case of Import||In case of Export|

 |Sub-types of transaction||The taxpayer shall enter Import.||The taxpayer shall enter Export.|

 |Type of document||Bill of entry shall be used to furnish this detail.||Invoice of tax generated for export of goods shall be used to furnish the details.|

 |Bill From||If the bill is from the unregistered Person.||Exporter’s details including the name, GSTIN|